Aerocene is a multi-disciplinary project that foregrounds the artistic and scientific exploration of environmental issues.

-Some trajectories were presented at a symposium related to Saraceno’s installation at the Grand Palais in Paris in conjunction with the COP21 Paris Climate Change conference, and others will be presented at The World Economic Forum in Davos in January, 2017.
-For the latter, the EAPS team has created an interactive web interface simulating the evolving wind patterns around the globe, based on wind forecast data from the U.S. National Oceanic and Atmospheric Administration.
-Participants can rotate and tilt the globe with a touchscreen and can create their own flight trajectories for the sculptures.
+The collaboration was presented at the Grand Palais in Paris in conjunction with the COP21 Paris Climate Change conference in December, 2015 and at The World Economic Forum in Davos in January, 2017.
+For the latter, the EAPS team has created Float Predictor, an interactive web interface simulating the evolving wind patterns around the globe, based on wind forecast data from the U.S. National Oceanic and Atmospheric Administration.
+The Float Predictor allows participants to rotate and tilt the globe with a touchscreen and create their own flight trajectories for the sculptures.
 These tools allow exploration in both an imaginative and scientific mode.
-The MIT team’s contribution rigorously explores the artist’s vision of the way the atmosphere connects all humanity.
-They hope that the public will develop an appreciation for the subtleties of atmospheric science and climate conditions alongside the beauty of Saraceno’s floating sculptures.
+The MIT team hopes that the public will develop an appreciation for the subtleties of atmospheric science and climate conditions alongside the beauty of Saraceno’s floating sculptures.